[Japan: Aomori] Review: Hoshino Resorts Oirase Keiryu Hotel

 The Charcoal Flavored Shirako with served with Yuzu and “Jyappa-jiru” - a traditional fish based soup in Tsugaru, Aomori.
 The soup is usually made with miscellaneous parts of codfish along with miso and vegetables so as not to waste any parts of the fish.

 The Fried Hirame & Turnip Cake with crab sauce and aged rice vinegar was our least favorite dish though.
 The fish was a bit tough and bland, and while the crab sauce was deliciously rich, the rice vinegar was too sour - resulting in jarring flavors.

 The Charcoal Grilled Aged Beef was from Kagoshima and aged for 40 days - served with butter baked lily bulbs, aged garlic and miso.

 For sweets, we had the Candied Tiger Eye Beans with quince jam and ice cream of “Grand Marnier” as a palate cleanser.

 The main dessert was Caramelized Apples and “Far Breton” with chantilly cream and rich apple sauce.
 Lastly, we had a Madeleine served as a Nanbu Senbei - a traditional wheat cracker with crispy rim that originated in Aomori!

 For breakfast, we ate at the hotel's other restaurant - Aomori Ringo Kitchen.
 Open for breakfast and dinner, it’s a buffet restaurant that serves Aomori apples in many imaginative ways.
 The breakfast buffet had many varieties to choose from including Japanese and Western dishes plus fresh apple juice, apple toast and actual apples of course!

-After our wonderful stay at the Hoshino Resorts Oirase Keiryu Hotel, we took a complimentary shuttle bus to another Hoshino Resort called Aomoriya - stay tuned for my review!
+After our wonderful stay at the Hoshino Resorts Oirase Keiryu Hotel, we took a complimentary shuttle bus to another Hoshino Resort called Aomoriya!